knowyoursky/knowyoursky/privacy-policy.md

 ## 3. Children and minors

 KnowYourSky is designed for a general audience that also includes children (one of the game's difficulty levels is designed for younger players under adult supervision), but **it is not an app directed exclusively at children**.
-Regardless of the user's age, the app does not collect, request, or transmit any personal information, for the reasons described in section 1.

 ## 4. Third-party libraries